Shipping inside the box? (Photo:Jim Allen)

 To Gordon Glazer, an executive at parcel consultancy Shipware, LLC, and a 31-year veteran of the postal wars, all of this smacks of higher parcel and shipping rates to come, which will cloud USPS’ value proposition and hurt a myriad of users.
 Who it won’t hurt, Glazer said, is UPS, which will see USPS’ price advantage over private carriers narrow considerably.

 By recommending an increase in shipping prices to fund the universal obligation, the White House “took a page from UPS’ playbook,” Glazer wrote the day after the report’s release.
-UPS, according to Glazer, has been “relentless” in persuading the Postal Regulatory Commission, which oversees postal pricing, to change USPS’ costing methodology so shipping rates would be raised to fund a larger share of the universal mandate by raising shipping rates.
+UPS, according to Glazer, has been “relentless” in persuading the Postal Regulatory Commission, which oversees postal pricing, to change USPS’ costing methodology so shipping rates would be raised to fund a larger share of the universal mandate.
 UPS’ Washington representatives were unavailable to comment.

 The report also recommended that USPS’ 84-year-old monopoly on the mailbox be loosened so third-parties can gain access to it, for a fee.
 This could be music to the private carriers’ ears as well.
 For example, because UPS measures driver productivity down to the second, the ability to access cluster boxes or curbside would save drivers significant time at each stop, reckons Rob Martinez, Shipware’s CEO.
 “Take all drivers and residential deliveries collectively, and it is productivity enhancement into the hundreds of millions,” he said.